-Recommendation 3: If the requested implementation of biometric air exit by Port staff requires a Commission authorization6, then the Commission memo must include a justification as to how the proposal complies with the Port's Biometric Principles.
+Recommendation 3: If the requested implementation of biometric air exit by Port staff requires a Commission authorization, then the Commission memo must include a justification as to how the proposal complies with the Port's Biometric Principles and Biometric Air Exit Policies, as well as a recommendation from the Aviation Managing Director on how and why this request meets the Justified principle.

-Recommendation 4: If the proposed implementation of biometric air exit by Port staff requires a procurement, then the vendor solicitation document must include a request for explanation of how the technology will comply with the Port's Biometric Principles and CBP's Biometric Air Exit Requirements.
+Recommendation 4: If the proposed implementation of biometric air exit by Port staff requires a procurement, then the vendor solicitation document must include a request for explanation of how the technology will comply with the Port's Biometric Principles and Biometric Air Exit Policies, as well as CBP's Biometric Air Exit Requirements.